Who can join?

 - Special interest and task groups to enable Members to explore innovative ways of working together, for example in relation to the Government’s scheme for Community Sponsorship of refugees.

-- Theological Catholic social teaching resources, such as Caritas in Practice, a new induction resource for staff and volunteers of all faiths and none.
+- Theological Catholic social teaching resources, such as Caritas in Practice, an induction resource for staff and volunteers of all faiths and none.

 - A bi-monthly newsletter including members’ news.